StingraySoftware/HENDRICS/docs/index.rst

 steps of the timing analysis.

 ..
 Note :: Improved livetime correction in progress!
-    In the next release MaLTPyNT 2.0, ``MPexposure`` tries to push the livetime correction to timescales below 1 s, allowing livetime-corrected timing analysis above 1 Hz.
+    In the upcoming release MaLTPyNT 2.0, ``MPexposure`` tries to push the livetime correction to timescales below 1 s, allowing livetime-corrected timing analysis above 1 Hz.
 The feature is under testing